pemn/Namedtable/doc/README.md

 # Documentation

-Work in progress... check examples for the time being.
+Work in progress... check examples and the source code comments for the time being.